Chomp (novel): Plot summary

-Meanwhile, Derek, who has minimal real wilderness experience, is becoming increasingly wretched in the Everglades—hungry, thirsty, completely lost, and suffering numerous injuries from mosquitoes, a near-miss from a bolt of lightning, a charge by a feral pig, and numerous falls from trees he tries to climb.

-While Mickey steers the hijacked airboat on an aimless course through the swamp, ensuring that Jared Gordon doesn't get near the kids, Wahoo and Tuna try to find some way of going after them and also getting the wounded Link back to civilization.
-When their airboat dies, they search the tree island they landed on and happen upon Derek, half-delirious.
+While Mickey steers the hijacked airboat on an aimless course through the swamp, ensuring that Jared Gordon doesn't get near the kids, Wahoo and Tuna plan.
+When their airboat dies, they search the island they landed on and happen upon Derek, half-delirious.
 They try to bail out the half-sunken airboat Derek stole, but Derek quickly collapses from exhaustion.

-Wahoo and Link are briefly separated from Tuna, when Jared Gordon finally tracks her down.
+Wahoo and Link are briefly separated from Tuna, when Jared Gordon finally finds her.
 Knowing the police are now after him, Gordon demands that Mickey drive him and Tuna out of the swamp and help them escape.
 Mickey refuses to let Tuna go with her abusive father, so Gordon shoots him in the foot.
 When Link appears, demanding the return of his airboat, Gordon takes aim with his gun, and Wahoo jumps him.
-Gordon throws Wahoo aside and raises his gun, but then Derek charges out of the trees and, still delirious, overpowers Gordon by biting him ferociously on the neck, like a vampire.
-Gordon is tied up when the search parties finally arrive, rushing Mickey and Link to the hospital and placing Gordon under arrest.
-Wahoo and Tuna both thank Derek for his heroism, and Tuna makes a point of asking for an autograph.
+Gordon throws Wahoo aside, but then Derek charges out of the trees and, still delirious, overpowers Gordon by biting his neck ferociously, like a vampire.
+Gordon is tied up when the search parties finally arrive, rushing Mickey and Link to the hospital and arresting Gordon.
+Wahoo and Tuna both thank Derek for his heroism, and Tuna asks for an autograph.

 A few months later, the Everglades episode of Expedition: Survival! is broadcast to an enormous audience, thanks to the publicity about Derek's heroic actions in the swamp.
-However, Derek's contract with the show is not renewed after he foolishly tries to leverage this publicity to demand a higher salary.
-He is replaced by an outdoorsman from New Zealand.
+However, Derek's contract with the show is not renewed after he foolishly tries to leverage this publicity to demand a higher salary, and he is replaced.

 Thanks to some veiled threats from Wahoo's older sister, a lawyer, the show's producers agree to pay Mickey and Wahoo the full amount promised for their services.
-While the Cray family is watching the Everglades episode on television, Wahoo receives a phone call from Tuna, who is now living with her mother, Gordon's estranged wife, in Chicago.
+Wahoo receives a phone call from Tuna, who is now living with her mother, Gordon's estranged wife, in Chicago.
 Neither of them is looking forward to testifying at Gordon's criminal trial, but Tuna promises that, regardless, she and her mother will be visiting Florida again.
-They promise to meet up again soon, addressing each other by the nicknames they pinned on each other during the adventure, "Lance" and "Lucille."
+They promise to meet up again soon, addressing each other by the nicknames they pinned on each other during the adventure.